One pan white wine chicken with mushrooms, bacon, and leeks is creamy, rich, and so easy to make! Perfect for entertaining or weeknight dinners.

 - To the pan, add bacon and cook until crispy.
 Remove bacon to a paper towel lined plate, keeping grease in pan.

 - Add leeks to bacon grease and cook until starting to soften.
 Add mushrooms and continue to stir and cook until mushrooms are browned and cooked.
-Add Holland House White Cooking Wine and increase heat to medium-high.
+Add white wine and increase heat to medium-high.
 Cook until liquid is reduced by about half.

 - Reduce heat to medium and add cream and parmesan cheese.
 Simmer until thickened, then add chicken and bacon back to the pan.
 Serve immediately.